quantonganh/helix-wiki/Migrating-from-Vim.md

 * vim: `:e<ret>`
 * helix: `:reload<ret>` (or `:reload-all<ret>` to reload all the buffers)

+setting a bookmark (bookmarking a location):
+* vim: `ma` to set bookmark with name a.
+Use `` `a `` to go back to this bookmarked location.
+* helix: there are no named bookmarks, but you can save a location in the jumplist with `C-s`, then jump back to that location by opening the jumplist picker with `<space>-j`, or back in the jumplist with `C-o` and forward with `C-i`

 Helix enables easy movement in `insert` mode without switching to `normal` mode.
 When in `insert` mode, you can use the same set of keybindings as in [GNU Readline Emacs Key Binding](https://en.wikipedia.org/wiki/GNU_Readline#Emacs_keyboard_shortcuts).
 Such as `Ctrl-b`, `Ctrl-f`, `Alt-b`, `Alt-f`, `Ctrl-d`, `Alt-d`, `Ctrl-a`, `Ctrl-e`.
 For more, you can see the [book](https://docs.helix-editor.com/keymap.html#insert-mode).
 So if you are previously an Emacs user, or used this keybindings in the Bash/Zsh shell, or on macOS, you should feel at home in Helix.